Copa América

+Eight of the ten CONMEBOL national teams have won the tournament at least once in its 48 stagings since the event's inauguration in 1916, with Ecuador and Venezuela the only teams yet to win.
+Argentina have the most championships in the tournament's history, with 16 cups.
+The country that hosted the tournament the most times (nine editions) is Argentina, including the inaugural edition in 1916.
+The United States is the only non-CONMEBOL country that hosted the event, having done so in both 2016 and 2024.
+On three occasions (in 1975, 1979, and 1983), the tournament was held in multiple South American countries.

-Since 1993, the tournament has generally featured 12 teams—all 10 CONMEBOL teams and two additional teams from other confederations.
+Since 1993, the tournament has generally featured 12 teams — all 10 CONMEBOL teams and two additional teams from other confederations.
 Mexico participated in every tournament between 1993 and 2016, with one additional team drawn from CONCACAF, except for 1999, when AFC team Japan filled out the 12-team roster, and 2019, which featured Japan and Qatar.
-The 2016 version of the event, Copa América Centenario, featured 16 teams, with six teams from CONCACAF in addition to the 10 from CONMEBOL.
-Mexico's two runner-up finishes are the highest for a non-CONMEBOL side.
+The 2016 and 2024 tournaments both featured 16 teams, with six teams from CONCACAF in addition to the 10 from CONMEBOL.

-Eight of the ten CONMEBOL national teams have won the tournament at least once in its 47 stagings since the event's inauguration in 1916, with only Ecuador and Venezuela yet to win.
-Argentina and Uruguay have the most championships in the tournament's history, with 15 cups each.
-Argentina, which hosted the inaugural edition in 1916, has hosted the tournament the most times (nine).
-The United States is the only non-CONMEBOL country to host the event, having done so in 2016.
-On three occasions (in 1975, 1979, and 1983), the tournament was held in multiple South American countries.